krishang118/Hybrid-SFQHull/README.md

 nvcc incremental.cu -o incremental
 ```

-Or compile and run everything automatically using:
+Or you can compile and run everything automatically using:

 ```bash
 ./run_all.bat